Lord-Morpheus/Lord-Morpheus/README.md

 # 💫 About Me:
-🔭 I’m currently working on open source contributions<br>👯 I’m looking to collaborate to Openprinting<br>🌱 I’m currently learning many new Skills<br>⚡ Fun fact "Your hair does not grow thicker everytime you shave it."
+🔭 I’m currently working on open source contributions<br>👯 I’m currently to contributing to Openprinting<br>🌱 I’m currently learning many new Skills<br>⚡ Fun fact "Your hair does not grow thicker everytime you shave it."

 ## 🌐 Socials: